Rukter

 Marketplaces vs Your Own Website -- Which Makes More Money in 2026?

 Honest math on selling through third-party marketplaces versus running your own ecommerce website.
-Fees, branding, customer data, and long-term profit for Southeast Asian sellers.
+Fees, branding, customer data, and long-term profit for independent sellers.

 The real cost of selling on third-party marketplaces

 Marketplaces look free to join, but every sale carries hidden costs.
-As of 2026, typical Thai marketplace sellers face:
+Depending on the country, category, and seller tier, marketplace sellers commonly face:

-- Commission fee: 3-7% per transaction (varies by category and seller tier) - Payment fee: ~3.2% on every order - Service fee: 2-3% for premium-tier sellers and ad-eligible accounts - Voucher/coupon co-funding -- you pay part of every platform-run discount that touches your listing
+- Commission fee per transaction - Payment fee on every order - Service or fulfilment fees for premium-tier sellers, ads, logistics, or marketplace programmes - Voucher/coupon co-funding -- you pay part of every platform-run discount that touches your listing

 What your own website actually costs

-A self-hosted ecommerce site has predictable, much lower costs:
+A self-hosted ecommerce site has predictable, much lower software cost:

 The customer data problem